 Hip Pointer Injury Causes, Symptoms & Treatment Options

-A hip pointer is a painful injury to the iliac crest, the upper prominence of the pelvis over the side of the hip.
+A hip pointer injury is painful to the iliac crest, the upper prominence of the pelvis over the side of the hip.
 The pain and tenderness associated with this injury can limit athletes’ participation in sports.

 Overview